 Conviction of Possession of Narcotic Drugs for possession of heroin will lead to a class four felony on your record.
 A class four felony can lead to serious punishments and other consequences.
 If you are convicted of a class four felony, you can be sentenced to prison for between 1 year and 3.75 years.
 Fortunately, Proposition 200 protects most first-time offenders from prison or jail time, but you can nevertheless be sentenced to a term of probation up to 4 years.

 If you have prior felony convictions, you face an even greater potential prison sentence if Proposition 200 does not apply.
 The prison range for Possession of Narcotic Drugs can increase from 1-3.75 years to 2.25-15 years, depending on your history.

-Perhaps more importantly than prison or probation, a felony probation is a stain that can never be removed from your record as Arizona has no expungement.
 A felony can lead to the loss of your civil rights, right to possess a firearm, loss of work, and loss of future opportunities.
 Fortunately, in 2023 the state of Arizona will enact new expungement laws that cover a range of criminal offenses.

 You should not face a Possession of Narcotic Drugs charge alone for your possession of heroin case.
-You need an experienced and aggressive team on your side that can tailor a defense that is specific to your case.
+You need an experienced and aggressive Phoenix drug possession attorney on your side that can tailor a defense that is specific to your case.
 Defenses to a Possession of Narcotic Drugs case can include:

-The specific defenses that apply to your case will vary, and so it is important to speak to an attorney as quickly as possible.
+The specific defenses that apply to your case will vary, and so it is important to speak to a criminal defense attorney in Phoenix as quickly as possible.
 AZ Defenders offer free consultations for those charged with Possession of Narcotic Drugs.
 Schedule your consultation today.